Installation and configuration

 Download

 Download the wis2box setup files from the wis2box Releases page.
-Go to the latest release and download the wis2box-setup-1.0b6.zip file from the Assets section.
+Go to the latest release and download the .zip file from the Assets section.

 Create initial configuration files